Trump defense points to bankers as proof business dealings had ‘no victim’

-Donald Trump and Deutsche Bank’s years-long symbiotic relationship came to the forefront of his New York civil fraud trail this week when top executives who once loaned the former president’s business hundreds of millions of dollars gave the most compelling defense yet in his trial.
+Former President Trump and Deutsche Bank’s years-long symbiotic relationship came to the forefront of his New York civil fraud trial this week when top executives who once loaned the former president’s business hundreds of millions of dollars gave the most compelling defense yet in his trial.

 The executives bolstered arguments Trump’s counsel has made from the start: that the bank wanted to work with the Trump Organization, did its own due diligence and found no fraud.